sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding.rst

    }

 This final code block creates a for loop in which the Generic Aiding data is encoded and sent to its configured destination (file or UDP).
 With `OxTS::Sleep(100)`, the data will be sent at a rate of ~10Hz.

 That's it!
 This is all of the code necessary to send the three main types of aiding to an OxTS INS.
-For many applications, three additional sources of aiding across three types of aiding is far more than is required.
+For many applications, three additional sources of aiding across three types of aiding is more than is required.
 The kind of setup which would require this number of aiding sources would be one in which GNSS performance is heavily degraded.

 Recommended next steps:

--
+- Read more on creating aiding for each type: :ref:`aidingtypestoc`.